Katya Henry Flaunts Curvy Booty In Sexy New Instagram Selfie

 “Why you keep on doing this to me?” joked a third fan.

 “No face no case?
-D*mmm.
+Dammm.
 I like that style!” exclaimed another admirer, referring to her caption.

 Furthermore, Katya posted another update a couple of days ago and flaunted her curves.
 That time, she struck the Bambi pose in front of her mirror in her usual selfie spot in her apartment.
-She leaned forward slightly and arched her back to emphasize her derrière and smiled with her lips closed for the picture.
-She wore her hair down in a side part with her locks brushed in front of one shoulder.
-Her red manicure popped against her phone.
+She leaned forward slightly and arched her back to emphasize her derrière while smiling with her lips closed.
+She wore her hair down in a side part, with her locks brushed in front of one shoulder as her red manicure also popped against her phone.